 The stark beauty of a land shrouded in ice, bordering the ocean, and teeming with wildlife covers a plot taking place underneath it all.
 Beneath the splendor, larger forces are at work.
 The movement of tectonic plates and the delivery and formation of various rock types prescribe where birds nest, where Steller sea lions breed, and where glaciers flow.
 The varying rock of the fjords underwrites the spectacle seen above- in one place eroding into graceful arches, in another withstanding the ocean's constant blows.

 Continental plates are pieces of crust visible as the continents of the Earth.
 Oceanic plates are heavier pieces of crust, sinking lower into the mantle and are covered by oceans.
-The plates collide at their edges, causing earthquakes.
-The collision of plates also builds mountains.
+The collision of plates builds mountains at their edges, and the build-up and release of stress at the boundaries causes earthquakes.

 Mysteries of Movement

-In the park, as the North Pacific oceanic plate subducts beneath us, it is now dragging the edge of the continent down with it.
-The Kenai Mountains are very gradually sinking below the sea.
-Evidence for this is found in the lovely half-moon coves of Aialik Bay.
-In the heyday of the Ice Age, which began about 1.8 million years ago, ice built up in the curve of every peak, gouging out cirques; high valleys that nourished glaciers.
+In the park, as the North Pacific oceanic plate subducts beneath us, pressue builds up and pushes the edge of the continent upward.
+Since the 1990's, GPS measurements record this upward movement along the coast of the park at an average rate of 10mm/yr.
+When the pressure along the subduction boundary releases in the form of a large eaerthquake, the ground that was being pushed upward rapidly drops.
+For example, during the 1965 Great Alaska Earhquake, the coast of Kenai Fjords dropped between 3 and 8 feet.
+On a longer timescale, sea level has risen and drowned the coast of the park.
+In the heyday of the last Ice Age, which began about 25,000 years ago, ice built up in the curve of every peak, gouging out cirques; high valleys that nourished glaciers.
 A warming climate raised sea level 10,000 years ago and snow falling at lower elevations melted in the summers, no longer transforming to glacial ice.
 The cirques are now drowned in ocean water and the peaks that edged above Pleistocene ice are now islands surrounded by sea.

 Capes and Cliffs

 Cliffs and islands of greywacke, like Nuka Island, have virtually no seabirds nesting on them because their softer surface is too easily eroded to make a safe home.
 Granitic islands, on the other hand, are packed with birds.
 The Chiswell Islands, pinnacles of granodiorite stretching up from the sea floor, are home to tens of thousands of puffins, murres, and auklets.
-Birds seem to have an affinity for granite-one of many ways that bedrock influences the life found on its surface.
+The affinity birds seem to have for granite is one of many ways that bedrock influences the life found on its surface.
 Sea lions, too, congregate on smooth granitic slabs washed by ocean swells to mate, give birth, and rest.

 Seams So Real